enwask/ghostwheel-webui/readme.md

 bash start.sh
 ```

 Setup for running in Docker, or in another production environment, is left as an exercise for the reader.
+It shouldn't differ too much from a standard setup for WebUI with a remote Ollama backend, besides using the relevant ghostwheel environment variables in `.env` (again, see [`.env.example`](https://github.com/enwask/ghostwheel-webui/blob/main/.env.example)).